 They would harvest cattail shoots after a dry period, when the ground is solid, looking in the least muddy locations.
 Select the largest shoots that haven’t begun to flower, and use your hands to move the leaves off as deep as you can and then grasp the stalk firmly and as you pull it up, wiggle it back and forth to break it loose.

-Great in stir fries and stews, you can slice the shoots length wise and barbecue them or just slice thin and add to salads.
+Great in stir-fries and stews, you can slice the shoots lengthwise and barbecue them or just slice them thin and add them to salads.
 You can dry and grind them to use as flour or collect the pollen just after the summer solstice and use it like you would use bee pollen.